Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Weighted Trace Formula

 For level $1$, it is straightforward that $\mathcal{F}_k(1)=\mathcal{F}_k(1)'$ because there are no levels lower than $1$, and hence no forms to induce from.

 For prime level $N>1$, as Knightly and Reno explained in \cite[Section 4]{KR18}, the condition involving $\tau(\chi)$ in the definition of $\mathcal{F}_2$ licenses us to bypass bookkeeping.
 Every form $f\in\mathcal{F}_k(N)$ is either a newform of level $N$ or an oldform of level $N$ induced from a newform $g$ of level $1$.
-In the latter case, since $\tau(\chi)^2=-i^k D$, the functional equation (\ref{eq:functional}) for $\Lambda(s,g\times\chi)$ forces $w_{\chi,r}(g)$ to vanish.
+In the latter case, since $\tau(\chi)^2=-i^k D$, the functional equation \eqref{eq:functional} for $\Lambda(s,g\times\chi)$ forces $w_{\chi,r}(g)$ to vanish.
 For the induced form $g_N(z):=g(Nz)$ too, the weight vanishes:

-It follows that the weight vanishes for all forms in the span of $\{g,g_N\}$, $f$ in particular.
+It follows that the weight vanishes for all forms in the span of $g_N$, $f$ in particular.
 This is to say that $w_{\chi,r}(f)$ vanishes for all oldforms $f\in\mathcal{F}_k(N)$; hence any $w_{\chi,r}$-weighed average over $\mathcal{F}_k(N)$ reduces to a $w_{\chi,r}$-weighted average over $\mathcal{F}_k(N)'$, and we can refer to these interchangeably.

 In the interest of finding a weighted trace formula for (\ref{eq:average-Hecke}), we call attention to a related formula in \cite[Theorem 1.1]{JK15}.
-By applying certain vertical equidistribution laws for $S_k(N)$, Jackson and Knightly derived a formula for the sum of Fourier coefficients over $\mathcal{F}_k(N)$ weighted by
+For all complex numbers $s=\sigma+it$ in the strip $1-\frac{k-1}{2}<\sigma<\frac{k-1}{2}$, Jackson and Knightly derived a formula for the sum of Fourier coefficients over $\mathcal{F}_k(N)$ weighted by

-Knightly and Reno analyzed this to obtain an asymptotic formula \cite[(3.2)]{KR18}.
-To be explicit, if $N=1$, then for all $m\geq1$,